pachyderm/docs-content/latest/reference/helm-values/proxy.md

 ---
 # metadata #
 title:  Proxy HCVs
-description: Centralize all Pachyderm traffic on a single port that's safe to expose to the Internet.
+description: Centralize all {{%productName%}} traffic on a single port that's safe to expose to the Internet.
 date:
 # taxonomy #
 tags: ["helm"]